Ready, Set, Go Increase Engagement & Retention

 11:30 AM – 12:30 PM ET / 8:30 AM – 9:30 AM PT

-p>Just like a championship team needs a strong game plan, a successful gamification strategy requires the right tools, players, and execution.
+Just like a championship team needs a strong game plan, a successful gamification strategy requires the right tools, players, and execution.
 In blended learning environments, gamification can easily become fragmented if tools, modalities, and learner experiences aren’t carefully aligned.

-501: Escape from the Moon: Creating an eLearning Escape Room
+501: Escape From the Moon: Creating an eLearning Escape Room

 Alan Orr, BDO USA